pdcook/Game-Mode-Collection/docs/trt.md

 Each round has two phases: **preparing** and **active** (or in-progress).

-The preparation phase lasts 30 seconds, during which players can explore the map and collect cards (default control: "F" or left stick button).
+The preparation phase lasts 30 seconds, during which players can explore the map and collect cards (default control: `F` or left stick button).
 Players can shoot but cannot deal or take damage.

 At the end of the preparation phase, the active phase starts.
 This is the phase where the actual gameplay takes place.
 All players are immediately assigned roles at random, and damage is enabled.